Iddingsite/DiffusionGarnet.jl/docs/src/diffusion_spherical.md

 ```

 !!! tip
-    `InitialConditionsSpherical` always assumes that the core of the profile is on the left and the edge is on the right side.
+    `ICSphMajor` always assumes that the core of the profile is on the left and the edge is on the right side.

 !!! note
     We use `bc_neumann` in `Domain` to indicate that a homogeneous Neumann boundary must be ensured on the left side of the 1D profile to simulate the core of the garnet grain.